 Rigby's grieving family visited the scene of his killing in London on Sunday, pausing for a few moments in reflection and laying flowers to join the hundreds of floral tributes already left at the nearby Woolwich Barracks by well-wishers.

 The soldier's gruesome slaying has horrified Britain, partly because it was captured by witnesses' cellphones.
-A video picked up by British media showed one of the suspects -- identified by hardline Muslim leaders as Adebolajo -- with bloodied hands, making political statements and warning of more violence as the soldier lay on the ground behind him.
+A video picked up by British media showed one of the suspects, with bloodied hands, making political statements and warning of more violence as the soldier lay on the ground behind him.

-Adebolajo has been described by his associates as a convert to Islam who used to take part in London demonstrations organized by British radical group al-Muhajiroun.
+Hardline Muslim leaders say the man in the video was Adebolajo, and they have described him as an Islam convert who used to take part in London demonstrations organized by British radical group al-Muhajiroun.
 The group catapulted to notoriety after the Sept.
 11, 2001, attacks by organizing an event to celebrate the airplane hijackers, and was banned in Britain in 2010.

 More than 20 supporters of the group have been arrested over terrorism offenses, including a foiled plot to blow up central London nightclub Ministry of Sound and a bomb attack on London's Territorial Army base.